 Apollo VTube Review – A Totally Tubular Vape!

-At first glance, the Apollo VTube has a simple, understated design.
+At first glance, this Apollo VTube 5.0 review focused on the simple, understated design.
 Its slender battery tube design reminded me more of a fashionable metal cigar holder than a vaping device.
 Sure, its compact design is great for on-the-go vaping, but is that all this vape offers?
 Can its pocket-friendly shape still produce quality vapor hits?
 It’s with these questions in mind I began my investigation into the age-old question, can you sacrifice mod size and still have a satisfying vape?

 Apollo VTube – Powerful Simplicity or Simply Powerless?